Zac100/Rithm-React-Jobly/readme.md

 - This app creates a job board from fake job and user data.
 - Users can login or register their own account and view jobs that they have applied for and available jobs.

+## How to Start
+- Type 'npm i' in your terminal in both the frontend and backend folder
+- Type 'npm start' in your terminal in both the frontend and backend folder
+-
 - Login Information: Username: testinguser Password: testinguser

 ---